 The Texaco Star Theatre was one of the most popular shows in the history of television.
 In the first year, Milton Berle was not the permanent emcee, but once he replaced the rotation, the show soared to ratings dominance (Number One in 1950-51), NBC dominated Tuesday night, and Berle became the first great star of the new medium, "Mr. Television".
 The basic format was modeled after a vaudeville variety hour, spotlighting Berle's jokes, sight gags, and costumes.

 Did You Know?

-took a couple of years off before returning with a slightly revamped 30-minute version on NBC in October 1958, which failed to click with an audience now enamored by westerns, detective shows and anthology dramas.
+took a couple of years off before returning with a slightly revamped 30-minute version on NBC in October 1958, which failed to resonate with an audience now enamored by westerns, detective shows and anthology dramas.
 This second version left the air in May 1959.
-Berle spent the next seven years doing the TV guest star bit along with taking on noticeable roles in major Hollywood productions (It's a Mad Mad Mad Mad World
+Berle spent the next seven years guest starring on various TV series along with taking on noticeable roles in major Hollywood productions such as It's a Mad Mad Mad Mad World

 (1967).
 ABC offered him another chance at hour-long prime time in September 1966, but gave him a slot up against The Man from U.N.C.L.E.

 (1964).
 Due to low ratings, the series was soon cancelled.
 The last episode was broadcast on January 6, 1967.
 See more

 Oh, we're the men of Texaco. / We work from Maine to Mexico. / There's nothing like this Texaco of ours; / Our show tonight is powerful, / We'll wow you with an hourful / of howls from a showerful / of stars; / We're the merry Texaco-men. / Tonight we may be showmen; / Tomorrow we'll be servicing / your cars."